 - 24 months if BAC 0.24 or more.

-If you lose your licence, you must not drive during the disqualification period.
+You must not drive during the disqualification period.
 There are no special licences that allow you to drive some of the time.

 What else might happen if I am found guilty?